Scenario 4

 5 files (1 int + 4 marts)

-The previously broken model (stg_products, stg_orders, or stg_customers depending on path) now compiles, runs, and emits the renamed source column under its original public name.
-Every downstream model in the project still resolves without further changes.
-The fix landed in minutes, not a Slack thread that lasts the rest of the day.
+The previously broken staging model (stg_products, stg_orders, or stg_customers) compiles, runs, and emits the renamed source column under its original public name.
+Every downstream model resolves without further edits.

 GitHub